Explore Jobs

 Dear Dana,

-I hope you and your family are doing well and that you’ve enjoyed your summer!
+I hope you and your family are doing well!

-I’m applying for a marketing director position at a school here in Kansas City, and I was wondering if I could include you on my list of references.
-Since we worked together on so many marketing projects at Central High School, I thought you’d be able to give hiring managers a good perspective on my skills in that area.
+I’m applying for a marketing director position at a school here in Kansas City, and I would like to include you on my list of references.
+Given our collaborative work on various marketing projects at Central High School, I believe you could provide valuable insights into my skills to hiring managers.

-If you are willing to refer me, I’ve attached my current resume and the job description that I’m applying for so you can use them as a reference.
-The hiring manager will probably be reaching out in the next two weeks.
+If you agree, I’ve attached my current resume and the job description for your reference.
+The hiring manager may reach out in the next two weeks.

 Ally Knope